 The airbrush is a relatively safe machine, it does contain a few hazards to be aware of.

-The airbrush requires that you have passed a quiz to use.
-Once you have access to the space, by filling out the agreement form, you may reference this page and painting basics to pass the canvas quiz and try painting.
-You may enroll in the canvas course here
+The airbrush requires that you have passed the quiz and the technical test.
+Once you have access to the space, by filling out the agreement form, you may reference this page and the airbrush guide to pass the canvas quiz.
+You may enroll in the canvas course here.

 There is currently no pricing policies for the airbrush.